-The four-story structure on the corner of 21st and G streets is being custom-built for both the GW Museum and The Textile Museum.
+The six-story structure on the corner of 21st and G streets is being custom-built for the new museum.
 In addition, the nearly 160-year-old Woodhull House is undergoing renovations to serve as the permanent home for the Albert H. Small Washingtoniana Collection.
-Between the Woodhull House and the new building, the museum will have nearly 46,000 square feet to share with the D.C. community.
+Between the Woodhull House and the new building, the museum will have nearly 53,000 square feet to share with the D.C. community.

 “The new museum brings collections of global importance to the GW campus and provides a public place for scholarship, cultural programming and museum education,” Director of the George Washington Museum and The Textile Museum John Wetenhall said.

 Provost Steven Lerman said that the museum will facilitate interdisciplinary initiatives and help make learning come alive for students.

 “The museum will enable students and faculty from a variety of disciplines to make connections that become most apparent when working with historical and artistic artifacts,” he said.

 The new building will provide state-of-the-art gallery space for the GW collections—including the Albert H. Small Washingtoniana Collection— as well as The Textile Museum.
 The new museum building will also accommodate an activity center, the Myers Multipurpose Room, the Arthur D. Jenkins Library of Textile Arts and office space for museum staff.

 A stunning elliptical staircase will curve down the museum’s ground floors and connect gallery areas, several of which have ceilings that extend to almost 14 feet in height.
 On the second floor, a bridge gallery will link the main building to the Woodhull House, which boasts three galleries, a seminar room, and a library and reading room.